open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 #### Producer spans

-"Create" spans MAY be created when a message is created or passed to the client library or other component responsible for publishing.
+"Create" spans MAY be created when a message is created or passed to the client library or other component responsible for sending.
 A single "Create" span SHOULD account only for a single message.
-"Publish" spans SHOULD be created for operations of sending or publishing a message to an intermediary.
-A single "Publish" span can account for a single message, or for multiple messages (in the case of sending messages in batches).
+"Send" spans SHOULD be created for operations of sending or publishing a message to an intermediary.
+A single "Send" span can account for a single message, or for multiple messages (in the case of sending messages in batches).

 If a user provides a custom creation context in a message, this context SHOULD NOT be modified and a "Create" span SHOULD NOT be created.
 Otherwise, if a "Create" span exists for a message, its context SHOULD be injected into the message.
-If no "Create" span exists and no custom creation context is injected into the message, the context of the related "Publish" span SHOULD be injected into the message.
+If no "Create" span exists and no custom creation context is injected into the message, the context of the related "Send" span SHOULD be injected into the message.

-The "Publish" span SHOULD always link to the creation context that was injected into a message either from a "Create" span or as a custom creation context.
+The "Send" span SHOULD always link to the creation context that was injected into a message either from a "Create" span or as a custom creation context.

 When instrumenting a library API that always sends a single message, it is